chen-xintian/42-journey/libft/README.md

 * Using `size_t` for string lengths, indexes, and memory sizes where appropriate.
 * Using `unsigned char` for byte-level memory comparisons and manipulation.
 * Using `long` internally where necessary to safely handle integer conversion edge cases in `ft_itoa`.
-* Using helper functions for complex functions such as `ft_split` and `ft_itoa` to improve readability and comply with Norminette's line and function constraints.
+* Using helper functions for more complex functions such as `ft_split` and `ft_itoa` to improve readability and comply with Norminette's constraints.
 * Using function pointers for callback-based functions such as `ft_strmapi`, `ft_striteri`, `ft_lstiter`, and `ft_lstmap`.
 * Carefully freeing dynamically allocated memory when an allocation fails.
-* Using a static library (`libft.a`) so that the library can be reused in future projects.
+* Using a static library (`libft.a`) so that the library can be reused in future 42 projects.

 ---